Today, I want to talk about what to do during your first 90 days in network marketing.

-Listed below, you will find some of my best tips on what to do in your first 90 days in the business.
+In the paragraphs below, I will share some of my best tips and strategies you can follow during your first 90 days in network marketing.

-This will help you build up your product story and it will give you a better understanding of how the products can help other people.
-Most companies offer at least a 30-day money back guarantee so if you find a product you don’t like just return it and get your money back.
+This will help you build up your product story and it will give you a better understanding of how the products work.
+Most companies offer a 30 to 60-day money back guarantee, so if you find a product you don’t like just return it and get your money back.

 Remember, if the products don’t make sense, neither will the business!
 You should also sign up for auto-ship.
 It’s a must do if you are really serious about building a successful network marketing business.

 You’ve probably heard people talk about this concept before.
 Determining your WHY is very important.
 Your why is WHY you are doing the business.
 Maybe it’s to earn an extra $500 per month so your wife can stay home with the kids.
 Maybe your why is to earn an extra $1,000 per month to save for retirement.
 Maybe your why is to create a Plan B, so you have options a few years down the road.

 Whatever your WHY is, write it down on paper.
 Post it on the fridge.
 Keep a copy of it in your wallet.
 Keep a copy by your nightstand.
 Read it daily.
 This will keep you going through the good times and bad times.
 Without a strong why there’s a good chance you will give up and quit your business within your first 90 days.
 Don’t underestimate the power of writing down your WHY.

 The next thing you want to do during your first 90 days in network marketing is to set some business goals.
 All businesses need goals to shoot for.
 At a bare bones minimum you should have 30-day, 60-day and 90-day goals.
 Write down how many people you want to sponsor, what rank you want to achieve, how big you want your team to be, and how much money you want to make.
 Write all of this down on a piece of paper and share it with your spouse and sponsor.
 This will be your guidepost, what you are aiming to achieve.